Because of our rainy weather, very few places in the United States deal with the lawn moss problems faced by those living in the Pacific Northwest.

 Professional Lawn Moss Treatment

 Keeping a healthy lawn in the Pacific Northwest is challenging.
-When you enlist the help of your lawn care experts at Pratt Pest Management, and we can help you achieve a fantastic lawn that is moss-free.
+When you enlist the help of your lawn care experts at Western Exterminator, and we can help you achieve a fantastic moss-free lawn for your residential or commercial property.